 Salesian missionaries in Zambia are responding to the urgent needs of children in crisis.
 The HIV/AIDS epidemic has taken a devastating toll on Zambia’s children.
 There are 1.2 million children classified as orphaned and vulnerable by UNICEF, and these children struggle to find education, basic services and hope for their future.

 Over the past three decades, incomes in Zambia have fallen steadily.
-Poverty is widespread with 64 percent of the total population living below the poverty line and rising to 80 percent in rural areas.
+Poverty is widespread with 64% of the total population living below the poverty line and rising to 80% in rural areas.
 These families do not have adequate income to meet their basic food requirements.

 In Zambia, nearly 20,000 homes are headed by children who have lost their parents in the HIV/AIDS epidemic.
 These young innocent victims are desperate for adult support as well as the basics that all children deserve.
 For these children, a chance to go to school opens a world of possibilities.